ManiSankarNandiraju/assignment-realtime-audio-call-app/README.md

 npm install
 ### Frontend Setup:
 In CallRoom.js, replace the server endpoint with localhost:5000.
-### Navigate to the backend folder and install dependencies:
-cd backend\
-npm install
 ## Run the Project:
 ### Start the backend server:
 npm start